Table of Contents

 Another issue with taking prescription medications is addiction.
 Opioid pain meds are only supposed to be used for short periods of time in most instances.
 Even taking them as prescribed can be risky.

-A large number of people have been known to unwittingly become dependent on pain medications even though they were simply following the recommendations listed on their prescription.
+A large number of people have become dependent on pain medications even though they were simply following the recommendations listed on their prescription.

 The likelihood of developing addiction issues, which can start with leftover prescription medications and move to other drugs of abuse, is higher for young people whose brains are still developing.

-This can lead to a drug-seeking behavior that lasts well into adulthood, and may cause serious problems without treatment for addiction.
+This can lead to a drug-seeking behavior that lasts well into adulthood, and may cause serious problems that require drug treatment for addiction.

 Though it may be painful to say or hear, it’s important to point out that a countless number of overdose deaths or a lifetime of addiction-related struggles started with easily accessible leftover medications in the home.
 These tragedies did not have to happen.